Buyer's Guide

 Most Colorado small businesses paying a freelancer $1,200/month for "SEO" are also paying separately for content ($300–$800), GBP management ($200–$500), and the occasional dev tweak ($100–$400/hr).
 Add it up and the bill often crosses $2,000/month — close to a local SEO agency's all-in number, but without the bench depth.

-See our Colorado Springs SEO services, our published packages and pricing, or the related buyer's guide on questions to ask any SEO agency before you sign.
+See our Springs-focused approach, our published packages and pricing, or the related buyer's guide on questions to ask any SEO agency before you sign.

 This guide compares category labels — not specific competitors — and avoids quoting any competitor's prices.
-See our editorial policy for our correction process.
+See how we fact-check and issue corrections.

 Have questions this article didn't answer?